 - Thursday, June 7: Post-Performance Panel & Reception

-Following the performance join Artistic Director Nicole Klaymoon and the members of Embodiment Project as they engage in conversation around the topics and themes of the work.
-Following the panel mingle with the artists in the lobby in a post-performance reception.
+Following the performance, join Artistic Director Nicole Klaymoon and the members of Embodiment Project as they engage in conversation around the topics and themes of the work.
+Enjoy refreshments and mingle with the artists during this post-performance gathering.

 - Friday, June 8: Post-Performance Panel